 UPC Barcodes: The Basics

-Correct product identification is necessary to sell through traditional retailers and online marketplaces (i.e. Amazon or Ebay).
+Correct product identification is necessary to sell through traditional retailers and online marketplaces, such as Amazon, Walmart, Kroger, and Ebay.
 UPC barcodes (aka UPC Codes) are standardized global identifiers, which enable products to be sold, reordered and tracked through supply chains.
 Accurate product identification starts with the UPC barcode since it is the key to which everything is based upon.

-To begin, here are a few of most basic questions about UPC codes and barcodes:
+As the authority on UPC implementation and global barcode provider, we are contacted daily with inquiries.
+Here are a few of the most basic questions about UPC codes and barcodes:

 What are UPC Codes?

 By definition UPC stands for “Universal Product Code”, so the term UPC Code is incorrectly redundant.
 The term “UPC Code” is commonly used to describe the UPC Barcode symbol, A “UPC Code” is essentially a barcode symbol encoding a 12-digit number called a GTIN-12.
-As described below, the GTIN-12 is essentially the UPC data derived primarily from a GS1 Company Prefix and Item Reference Numbers/p>
+As described below, the GTIN-12 is essentially the UPC data derived primarily from a UPC Company Prefix and Item Reference Numbers

 What is a GTIN and what is a GTIN-12?